What makes something beautiful?

 Beauty is that which being seen, delights.

-Consonance/Proportionality: a things parts are in harmony towards its integrity
+Consonance/Proportionality: a things parts are in harmony towards its integrity as a single substance or thing

-Splendor/Clarity/Radiance: a thing's inner logic or form is intelligible and presses upon the perceiver
+Splendour/Clarity/Radiance: a thing's inner logic or form is intelligible and presses upon the perceiver

 Following this criteria then, we might find things which correspond to what we mean when we sing, "All Things Bright and Beautiful."